SlashTec/EKS_logging_monitoring/mon/alertmanager/readme.md

 1) inside the prometheus

-# amtool and alertmanager tool
+#amtool and alertmanager tool
--alertmanager the alertmanager tool
+- alertmanager the alertmanager tool
 - amtool :  is a cli tool for interacting with the Alertmanager API.
 It is bundled with all releases of Alertmanager.

-# to integrate the alertmanager with prometheus we will add the both the rules and the alertmanager ip:port in prometheus
+#to integrate the alertmanager with prometheus we will add the both the rules and the alertmanager ip:port in prometheus
 ```
 rule_files:
   - rules/alert.rules.yml